CometVisu/CometVisu/doc/manual/en/config/widgets/plugins/clock/index.rst

 .. ###START-WIDGET-DESCRIPTION### Please do not change the following content.
 Changes will be overwritten

-This plugins integrates clock into the visualization
+This plugins integrates a clock into the visualization